johnelliott/johnelliott/README.md

 ### README.md

-I like building things and connecting people

 I’m a software engineer in Seattle.
+I like building things and connecting people.

 Since 2022 I’ve been volunteering and serving as a board member of Seattle Community Network providing underserved communities in the greater Seattle area high-quality internet access via cellular networks, unlicensed wireless, and fiber.